ProfessionalCSharp/ProfessionalCSharp2021/2_Libs/EFCore/README.md

 # Readme - Code Samples for Chapter 21, Entity Framework Core

+**Entity Framework Core** covers reading and writing data from a database—including the many features offered from EF Core, such as shadow properties, global query filters, many-to-many relations, and what metric information is now offered by EF Core—including and reading and writing to Azure Cosmos DB with EF Core.

 The sample code for this chapter contains of these sample projects:

 * Intro (introduction to EF Core with models, classes and records, contexts, creating the database, read, write, update, delete, logging)